Seahawks training camp Day 9: Bobby Wagner sits out after having ‘procedure’; Ed Dickson weighs surgery

 Most of it is covered above.

-Also of note is that safety Lano Hill, who remains on the PUP (physically unable to perform) list had a helmet on and did some conditioning work, the most he has been seen doing during camp.
+Safety Lano Hill, who remains on the physically unable to perform (PUP) list, had a helmet on and did some conditioning work, the most he has been seen doing during camp.

 And linebacker Cody Barton remains out with a groin injury which had the Seahawks rather thin at linebacker.
 The first-team linebackers Monday were Austin Calitro, K.J.
 Wright and Shaquem Griffin, the latter playing the strongside position.
 Ben Burr-Kirvin got some significant work with the second unit at weakside linebacker.